stevehopkinson/modules-challenge/README.md

 2. You can only export *one variable* from each module, but that variable can be an object.
 If you want to move several related functions into a new module, add them as methods on a single object and export that object.

 3. You shouldn't be changing any of the *functionality* of the app – just moving the existing code into new files and updating variables names where necessary.
-If you find yourself
+If you find yourself rewriting large chunks of the code logic, something's probably gone wrong.